Ballance and Jordan ease England's fears

 Ballance struggled to find the gaps early in his innings, at one stage going 26 balls without troubling the scorers in the lead up to tea, but he fought his way through to a half-century to stem the flow of wickets alongside Jordan, who fell for 35 after looping a ball from Herath to Sangakkara at mid-off.

-Ballance then combined with Stuart Broad to effectively bat Sri Lanka out of the match.
+Ballance then combined with Stuart Broad to effectively bat Sri Lanka out of the match, putting on 57 in just over seven overs.

+The 24-year-old left-hander said while it would be difficult to take 10 wickets in a day, he was confident they had the strength in the attack to make life difficult for the Sri Lanka batsman.

+"It will be tough, but as Sri Lanka showed there, they got eight wickets in 60-odd overs so it's possible, especially under pressure, if we can get a few early wickets then we'll definitely have a good chance," he said.

 (Editing by Pritha Sarkar and Martyn Herman)